department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **Veterans Pension**
 : "Veterans" doesn't take an apostrophe.
 Lowercase "pension" when writing "VA pension."

-**Veterans Service Officer (VSO)**
-: "Veterans" is plural and doesn't take an apostrophe.
-Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **Veterans Service Organization (VSO)**
 : "Veterans" is plural and doesn't take an apostrophe.
+Don't use VSO to reference a Veterans Service Officer.
+Instead use Veterans Service Organization representative.
+Or VSO representatitve.
 Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **Veterans Service Representative (VSR)**
 : “Veterans” is plural and doesn't take an apostrophe.
 Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.